Thesis & Dissertation Acknowledgements | Tips & Examples

 Typically, it’s only necessary to mention people who directly supported you during your thesis or dissertation.
 However, if you feel that someone like a high school physics teacher was a great inspiration on the path to your current research, feel free to include them as well.

 It is crucial to avoid overlooking anyone who helped you professionally as you completed your thesis or dissertation.
-As a rule of thumb, anyone who directly contributed to your research should be mentioned.
+As a rule of thumb, anyone who directly contributed to your research process, from figuring out your dissertation topic to your final proofread, should be mentioned.

 A few things to keep in mind include: